Ortelius

 ♦ Notes

-• Request-Share Program: we match solo travelers of the same gender with other solo travelers who indicate they are willing to share.
-Cabin share is available in the following categories: Twin, Triple or Quadruple.
+• Request-share program: we match solo travelers of the same gender with others willing to share.
+Cabin sharing is available in Twin, Triple, and Quadruple cabins.

 Cabins